ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

 - **Week Eleven: March 27 - March 31**: Senior thesis defense for five students, with everyone in attendance.
     - **Alden 101**
         -  Michael Ceccarelli

-#### Office hours

-Your First Reader's schedule governs office hours availability and will vary.
-To schedule office hours, use the schedule listed under your [First Reader's contact information](#Readers) listed above.

-### Required instructional materials
+### Required Materials

 #### Textbook(s)

 There are no required textbooks for this course.
 However, the faculty _highly recommend_ investing in the following texts for both academic and professional development:

 |Title |Author |ISBN |
 |:-----|:------|:----|